 This page contains a range of information made available by the Key Agency Group.

-Action Plan - The action plan sets out a range of joint actions (to be taken forward by two or more of the Key Agencies) that will contribute to the operation of a more efficient planning system.
-Actions are grouped around the key priorities for the next stages of planning modernisation, as set out in ‘Planning Reform – next steps’, a statement to the Scottish Parliament by Derek Mackay (Minister for Local Government and Planning) on March 28, 2012.
+Action Plan - The action plan sets out a range of joint actions for 2013/2014 (to be taken forward by two or more of the key agencies) that will contribute to the operation of a more efficient planning system.
+The progress report sets out our achievements in 2012/2013.

 Progress Report -Measuring Success and Delivering Culture Change (September 2011)